FullQueueDeveloper/FullQueueDeveloper/README.md

 ## My open-source projects

-### Swish & Sh
+### SPX & Sh

-[Swish](https://github.com/FullQueueDeveloper/Swish) is a Swift script running tool.
+[SPX](https://github.com/FullQueueDeveloper/SPX) is a Swift script running tool.
 Swish pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.

 This pull request https://github.com/0xOpenBytes/ios-base/pull/14 really shows off the power of scripting in Swift.
 Run `swish screenshots` to run the UI test target, taking screenshots, and processing them with `CoreGraphics` and `AVFoundation` to prepare the screenshots for the App Store and publishing to a website